 - Does not move in any direction when you shake your head

-Replace your helmet when it is damaged, outgrown or at least every five years.
+Replace your helmet at least every 5 years, or when it is damaged or outgrown.
 You may need to replace it sooner if the manufacturer recommends it.

 - Never use your skateboard in wet weather.